pushys/recoil-tools/README.md

    */
   data: T[];
   /**
-   * Any meta data related to the list.
+   * Any metadata related to the list.
    */
   meta: U;
 }>;